Which Insurance Coverages Apply to a Hit-and-Run?

 - Call 911 and file a police report — get the report number

-- Document everything — photos, video, witness info, camera locations
+- Document everything — photos, video, witness info, camera locations, and a written account of events while details are fresh

 - File your claim under the appropriate coverage (collision, UMPD, or UMBI for injuries)